NEWS

 Signed and limited original prints such as etchings, copperplate engravings, woodcuts, lithographs and photography.

-Supported: Kulturland Burgenland, Bildende Kunst Burgenland, Designforum, Galerie 21, design lab, Museumsquartier Wien,
+Thank you to Petra Werkovits and for the support: Kulturland Burgenland, Bildende Kunst Burgenland, Designforum, Galerie 21, design lab, Museumsquartier Wien. ///

 10 MINUTES SHIFT